Quickly open the source of a Python module from the command-line

 So far I’m going to try opting for option 2, since we just standardized on having user scripts without a .py extension.
 I’m going to see how that works out and revisit the topic later.

-Making the alt key work in X11 on OS X
+Making the Alt Key Work in X11 on OS X

 It seems something is broken about the default keyboard map in X11 on OS X. I discovered this while trying to use an X-forwarded version of Eclipse from our cluster and couldn’t get any of the shortcuts that use the Alt key to work.
 Fortunately I found a nice fix in the Inkscape forum.